mindworksint/interview-rest-api/README.md

 		- post_body
 		- total_number_of_comments

 2. Search API
 Create an endpoint that allows a user to filter the comments based on all the available fields.
 Your solution needs to be scalable.
 	- comments endpoint – https://jsonplaceholder.typicode.com/comments

+## Additional

+- You should build the API with code reusability, readability and maintainability in mind.
+- You are also encouraged to show off knowledge in advance concepts in the framework/technology which the job position required within the confinement of the time and use cases of the test.

 ## Notes